mpchow/Secret-Manager/docs/Design.md

 In order to make the design easy to iterate upon, functionality was split up between the Presentation, Service, and Data Layer.
 This was done to make code that is simple and reusable.
 It also follows Spring's design pattern.

 **Presentation Layer**
 This refers to the controller classes.
 The controller classes simply determine how the response data should be formatted and presented while accessing the Service Layer.
+DTO (Data transfer object) are used to transfer data from what the endpoint requires into the internal model.

 **Service Layer**
 This refers to the service classes.
 The service classes handle all business logic like authentication, entity creation, permission updates.